DK26/wrapin-py/README.md

 The following compiler configurations are highly recommended for minimalist environments such as AWS Lambdas, cloud Docker containers or any other realtime/near realtime systems.

-- Configure `Cargo.toml` to optimize the `--release` build for size
+- Configure `Cargo.toml` to optimize the `--release` build for both size and speed
 - Use `panic = 'abort'` to exit on panic rather than unwind, unless you are catching unwind to recover from panics in your use case

 ```toml
 [profile.release]